aricooperdavis/Huawei-TCX-Converter/README.md

 ### Usage Examples

 #### JSON file conversion example
-USe the command below to convert all activities available in the motion path JSON file from the requested Huawei Privacy data that were started on October, 3rd, 2019 or later.
+Use the command below to convert all activities available in the motion path JSON file from the requested Huawei Privacy data that were started on October, 3rd, 2019 or later.
 Source HiTrack files and converted TCX files will be generated in folder /my_output_dir/json

 >python Huawei-TCX-Converter --json "motion path detail data.json" --from_date 2019-10-03 --output_dir /my_output_dir/json